If you’re looking for a quintessential day out in the Cotswolds this summer, you must add exploring the Cotswold...

 Behind The Scenes: The snow-fill scene was actually filmed in the middle of July.
-This meant that the producsers covered the entire village in fake snow!
+This meant that the producers covered the entire village in fake snow!

 The famous Cotswold Farm Park receives regular TV airtime, and interestingly, supplied the period-correct animals for Mel Gibson’s Braveheart film.
 Filmed in the mid-nineties, Braveheart is a historical drama about the 13th-century Scottish warrior, William Wallace.

 Cotswold Farm Park specialise in historical farm animals, including those from the Bronze & Iron Ages, Roman, Viking & Norman periods, as well as the Agricultural Revolution.
 Period dramas and films often feature the animals of Cotswold Farm Park.

 The mysterious and ancient woodland of Puzzlewood lies within the Forest of Dean, just north of the Cotswolds.
 The natural stage that the woodland provided was recognised by Lucasfilm for the recent instalment of Star Wars: The Force Awakens, featuring an incredible scene with Kylo Ren.
-This wasn’t the first time the forest hit out screens however, with appearances in Doctor Who, Harry Potter, The Huntsman and Jack the Giant Slayer.
+However, this wasn’t the first time the forest hit out screens, with appearances in Doctor Who, Harry Potter, The Huntsman and Jack the Giant Slayer.

 Behind The Scenes: J.R.R.
 Tolkien’s “Lord of the Rings” is thought to have taken inspiration from the enchanting appearance of Puzzlewood.

 Set in 1912, most of Downton Abbey’s exterior shots were filmed in the Cotswold village of Bampton.
 Highly featured buildings include St Mary’s Church and the library.
 Bampton is on the edge of the Cotswolds and known as one of the areas prettiest villages; it is the perfect example of charming and unspoilt Cotswold development.

 Wanderlust: “7 of England’s most beautiful cathedrals“